kiranathealea/regressionMachineLearning/README.md

 # Linear Regression and Polynomial Regression for predicting agricultural data
-> This is a part of agricultural data visualization project of DEIE TKEE165001 Special Topics in Electrical Engineering A group project by Thea Kirana, Vicko Pranowo, and Sudiro.
+> This is a part of agricultural data visualization project of DEIE TKEE165001 Special Topics in Electrical Engineering.

+A group project by Thea Kirana, Vicko Pranowo, and Sudiro.

 ## Reference